by Anne Neville

 ‘A Normal Child’

-When a couple plans a pregnancy they naturally expect to deliver a `normal’ child, but it has been estimated that 2% of pregnancies will have an abnormal outcome (White van-Mourik, 1994).
+When a couple plans a pregnancy they naturally expect to deliver a `normal’ child, but it has been estimated that 1 in 22 pregnancies will have an abnormal outcome (Better Health Channel, page viewed January 2021.)

-Developments in obstetrics, biochemistry and cytology over the past twenty years have changed the face of reproductive medicine.
-The use of prenatal procedures such as the ultrasound, amniocentesis, maternal serum screening and chorionic villus sampling are in the process of becoming an integral part of obstetric care, allowing couples, like Jennifer and Stephen, to avail themselves of prenatal diagnosis that previously was not an option.
-In Victoria 97% of pregnant women have one or more ultrasound scans during pregnancy.
-Just over 70% do so to check for a foetal abnormality (Lumley, 1994), however, many women may mistakenly see the ultrasound as a therapeutic tool rather than a diagnostic one.
+Developments in obstetrics, biochemistry and cytology continue to change the face of reproductive medicine.
+The use of prenatal procedures such as ultrasound, amniocentesis, maternal serum screening and chorionic villus sampling are an integral part of obstetric care, allowing couples, like Jennifer and Stephen, to avail themselves of prenatal diagnosis that previously was not an option.
+However, many women may mistakenly see these tests as a therapeutic tool rather than a diagnostic one.